jedireza/flux-constant/README.md

 // IMPORTANT_THING
 ```

-Create a set of constants.
+Or create a set of them.

 ```js
 var FluxConstant = require('flux-constant');